ForEvolve/forevolve.github.io/_posts/en/2017-09-07-design-patterns-web-api-service-and-repository-part-8.md

 ---

 #### Create an Azure Storage Table
-We don't need to create a Table; it will be created automatically later.
+We do not need to create a Table; it will be created automatically later.

 ## Data Model
 As I previously stated: our data source will be an Azure Table Storage.